-- (iii) Except as provided in 40 CFR 63.1107(h)(6)(i) and (ii), if more than one pressure relief device has a release during the same time period, an initial root cause analysis must be conducted separately for each pressure relief device that had a release.
-If the initial root cause analysis indicates that the release events have the same root cause(s), the initial separate root cause analyses may be recorded as a single root cause analysis and a single corrective action analysis may be conducted. - (7) Corrective action implementation.
-If the permittee is required to conduct a root cause analysis and corrective action analysis as specified in 40 CFR 63.1107(h)(3)(iii) and (6), the permittee must implement the corrective action(s) identified in the corrective action analysis in accordance with the applicable requirements in 40 CFR 63.1107(h)(7)(i) through (iii). - (i) All corrective action(s) must be implemented within 45 days of the event for which the root cause and corrective action analyses were required or as soon thereafter as practicable.
-If the permittee concludes that no corrective action should be implemented, the permittee must record and explain the basis for that conclusion no later than 45 days following the event. - (ii) For corrective actions that cannot be fully implemented within 45 days following the event for which the root cause and corrective action analyses were required, the permittee must develop an implementation schedule to complete the corrective action(s) as soon as practicable. - (iii) No later than 45 days following the event for which a root cause and corrective action analyses were required, the permittee must record the corrective action(s) completed to date, and, for action(s) not already completed, a schedule for implementation, including proposed commencement and completion dates. - (8) Flowing pilot-operated pressure relief devices.
+- (i) All corrective action(s) must be implemented within 45 days of the event for which the root cause and corrective action analyses were required or as soon thereafter as practicable.
+If the permittee concludes that no corrective action should be implemented, the permittee must record and explain the basis for that conclusion no later than 45 days following the event. - (ii) For corrective actions that cannot be fully implemented within 45 days following the event for which the root cause and corrective action analyses were required, the permittee must develop an implementation schedule to complete the corrective action(s) as soon as practicable. - (iii)No later than 45 days following the event for which a root cause and corrective action analyses were required, the permittee must record the corrective action(s) completed to date, and, for action(s) not already completed, a schedule for implementation, including proposed commencement and completion dates. - (8) Flowing pilot-operated pressure relief devices.
 For ethylene production affected sources that commenced construction or reconstruction on or before October 9, 2019, the permittee will be prohibited from installing a flowing pilot-operated pressure relief device or replacing any pressure relief device with a flowing pilot-operated pressure relief device after July 6, 2023.
-A flowing pilot-operated pressure relief device where the pilot discharge vent continuously releases emissions to the atmosphere when the pressure relief device is actuated". - r.
-Pursuant to 40 CFR 63.1100(g)(4)(iii), equipment that must be controlled according to 40 CFR part 63 subpart YY and 40 CFR Part 60 subpart VVa of 40 CFR part 60 is required only to comply with the equipment leak requirements 40 CFR part 63 subpart YY, except the permittee must also comply with the calibration drift assessment requirements specified at 40 CFR 60.485a(b)(2) if they are required to do so in subpart VVa of 40 CFR part 60.
+A flowing pilot-operated pressure relief device means "the type of pilot-operated pressure relief device where the pilot discharge vent continuously releases emissions to the atmosphere when the pressure relief device is actuated". - r.
+Pursuant to 40 CFR 63.1100(g)(4)(iii), beginning no later than the compliance dates specified in 40 CFR 63.1102(c), for ethylene production affected sources, equipment that must be controlled according to 40 CFR 63, Subpart YY and 40 CFR 60, Subpart VVa is required only to comply with the equipment leak requirements of 40 CFR 63, Subpart YY, except the permittee must also comply with the calibration drift assessment requirements specified at 40 CFR 60.485a(b)(2) if they are required to do so in 40 CFR 60, Subpart VVa.
 When complying with the calibration drift assessment requirements at 40 CFR 60.485a(b)(2), the requirement at 40 CFR 60.486a(e)(8)(v) to record the instrument reading for each scale used applies.

 See Section D.6.
 See 5.
-Specific Recordkeeping Requirements e. and 6.
-Specific Reporting Requirements c.
+Specific Recordkeeping Requirements e. and f. and 6.
+Specific Reporting Requirements c. through e.